 Makhtesh Ramon.
 Makhtesh Ramon, a giant crater in the Negev Desert, is Israel’s version of the Grand Canyon.
 The best views are from the lookout at Mitzpe Ramon.
 Many say that this is one of the highlights of the Negev Desert.

 Ben-Gurion Grave.
 Located in Sde Boker are the graves of David and Paula Ben-Gurion.
-The best part of coming here are the desert views, some of the best we saw in the entire Negev Desert.
+David Ben-Gurion was the first Prime Minister of Israel.
+Their graves overlook spectacular desert views, some of the best views we saw in the entire Negev Desert.
 To make the visit even more memorable, a family of ibex walked right in front of us.

 Timna Park.
 Hike among strange rock formations and explore one of the world’s earliest copper mines.
 Timna Park is located just north of Eilat.